Rittenhouse Square, Philadelphia Homes for Sale

 Picture-Perfect Summer Days and Nights in Rittenhouse Square

 During the hot days of summer, Philadelphians keep cool in the shade of the Square’s beautiful old trees.
 Meet a friend for a picnic lunch, sit by the fountain with a good book, or enjoy an ice cream cone from Sweet Charlies on a blanket in the grass.
 In June, shop for showstopper art pieces at the Rittenhouse Square Fine Art Show.
 Attend the annual 18th Street Fair, where the streets are closed to traffic and Philadelphia’s best restaurants such as Parc, Devon Seafood Grill, and Rouge set up outdoor tables and spill into the streets.
-In June, put on your dancing shoes and head to the the Ball on the Square, Rittenhouse’s annual black-tie gala, or support local charities while you eat, drink, and mingle with other young professionals at the Soirée on the Square.
+In June, put on your dancing shoes and head to the Ball on the Square, Rittenhouse’s annual black-tie gala, or support local charities while you eat, drink, and mingle with other young professionals at the Soirée on the Square.

 Experience the Beauty of Fall in Philadelphia’s Rittenhouse Square

 The Square is perhaps most beautiful in autumn, when the weather cools and the park’s many trees turn brilliant shades of orange, red, and gold.
 Sip warm cider from the farmer’s market or shop the art at the fall editions of the Rittenhouse Square Fine Craft Fair and the Rittenhouse Square Fine Art Show.
+You will forget that you’re in a buzzing city the second you step foot in Rittenhouse Square park during the fall.

 A Winter Wonderland in the Middle of a City

 During wintertime, Rittenhouse Square is transformed into a sparkling, magical wonderland.
 Celebrate the holidays in the Square with hot cocoa, candy canes, and music during the annual Christmas tree and Chanukah menorah lightings, or ring in the new year with thousands of Philadelphians who come to the park for fireworks and celebrations.
 Gather with family to ooh and ahh at the decorative balls of light that adorn the Square’s trees all season long – from the warmth of your Rittenhouse apartment home.
+Just a short walk away to City Hall is the yearly European-inspired Christmas Village where you can sip on homemade egg nog, buy holiday gifts for your family, or ice skate in the rink at Dilworth Park.

 Maxwell Realty Company, Inc. welcomes the opportunity to help you find your ultimate Rittenhouse Square residence.
 Please call us at (215)546-6000 for your Rittenhouse Square consultation.